How to Analyze Real Estate Deals Like an Institutional Investor

 Account for necessary capex separately.
 NOI only analysis hides real cash demands on the asset.
 Build a downside case with higher vacancy, faster expense growth, and realistic leasing costs.

-“Cash flow is the final reality check—everything else is an input.”
+“Cash flow is the final reality check, everything else is an input.”
+For a deeper dive on this topic, see our guide on what is an anchor investor.

 Estimate property value and market value with institutional methods